 ❱ All counties contained in this report except Hood River had higher sale prices than a year ago, with significant increases in Tillamook and Columbia counties.
 Almost three-quarters of the markets saw prices rise more than 10%.

 ❱ The spike in mortgage rates has yet to have a significant impact on prices.
 However, it will be interesting to check back in the second quarter because if there is an impact, this is when we would likely see it.

 Average rates for a 30-year conforming mortgage were 3.11% at the end of 2021, but since then have jumped over 1.5%—the largest increase since 1987.
-The surge in rates is because the market is anticipating a seven- to eight-point increase from the Federal Reserve later this year.
+The speed of the surge in rates is due to the market having quickly priced in the seven-to-eight rate increase that the Fed is expected to implement this year.

 Because the mortgage market has priced this into the rates they are offering today, my forecast suggests that we are getting close to a ceiling in rates, and it is my belief that they will rise modestly in the second quarter before stabilizing for the balance of the year.

 Oregon and Southwest Washington Days on Market